to the Monterey Bay Rose Society's web site.

 July, November and December.

-Please Note: Meeting locations will alternate between the Aptos Public Library and in Salinas.
+Please Note: Meetings are held at the Aptos Public Library or in Salinas when announced.
 Our south Salinas location is at St. Paul’s Episcopal Church at 1070 Pajaro Street, Salinas, where we will meet when scheduled.

 For directions to St. Paul's Episcopal Church, follow the link at: www.stpauls-salinas.org/